-A Michigan man was sentenced today to 16 years in prison followed by five years of supervised release for conspiring to kidnap the Governor and using weapons of mass destruction.
+A Michigan man was sentenced today to 16 years in prison followed by five years of supervisedfor conspiring to kidnap the and using weapons of mass destruction.

 An 11-day retrial in August 2022 resulted in the conviction of Adam Fox, 39, of Wyoming, Michigan, and Barry Croft Jr., 47, of Bear, Delaware.
 As a result of court documents and evidence presented at trial, Fox and Croft intended to kidnap Governor Gretchen Whitmer from her vacation cottage near Elk Rapids, Michigan.